kchua/SREGen/README.md

   harmonic minor, or a melodic minor scale).

 ## Progress
-Currently designing a data structure that would encode chord progressions and allow efficient access.
+About to encode typical chord progressions in both the major and minor tonalities by extending the `Progression` class.

 ## Tentative Project Plan
   1. Internal representation of notes and scales